 Possibly Ineffective for

 - High cholesterol.
-Some research shows that taking hesperidin does not affect cholesterol.
+Most research shows that taking hesperidin doesn't improve cholesterol levels.

 - Obesity.
-Some research shows that taking glucosyl hesperidin for 12 weeks does not reduce body weight in people that are modestly overweight.
+Some research shows that taking glucosyl hesperidin for 12 weeks doesn't reduce body weight in people that are slightly overweight.

 Insufficient Evidence for

 - Athletic performance.
 Early research shows that taking hesperidin five hours before a workout might increase speed and energy in cyclists.